apple/swift-protobuf/Documentation/INTERNALS.md

  * If there are any fields containing a message or group type
  * If there are more than 16 total fields

-This logic will doubtless change in the future:
+This logic will doubtless change in the future.
-More extensive testing could help fine-tune the logic for when we put fields directly into the struct and when we put them into a storage class.
-There are likely cases where it makes more sense to put some fields directly into the struct and others into the storage class, but the current implementation will put all fields into the storage class if it decides to use a storage class.
+In particular, there are likely cases where it makes more sense to put some fields directly into the struct and others into the storage class, but the current implementation will put all fields into the storage class if it decides to use a storage class.